Parson Russell Terrier

 The key to caring for a Parson Russell Terrier is to keep them occupied.
 These are not couch potato dogs that can lay around all day doing nothing.
 If they are not provided opportunities for vigorous play and exercise, they will create their own.
 This is a dog that will play a very big part in your life.

-Somewhere between 1 ¼ and 1 ¾ cups of dry dog food is considered the usual maintenance ration for these dogs.
-This should be split up between breakfast and dinner.
-The quantity should be adjusted based on how much of an active lifestyle the particular dog is living at the time.
+Somewhere between 1 ¼ and 1 ¾ cups of dry dog food is the usual maintenance ration for these dogs.
+This should divide up between breakfast and dinner.
+Adjust the quantity based on how much of an active lifestyle the particular dog is living at the time.
 Smaller dog breeds can become obese quickly.

-Since training a PRT may well involve the provision of treats for good behavior, this should be deducted from their overall everyday supply of dog food.
+Since training a PRT may well involve the provision of treats for good behavior, this should reduce their overall everyday supply of dog food.
 As high energy as they are, an occasional serving of real meat can help keep them in top form.

 Parson Russell Terrier Maintenance And Grooming

 Exercise and attention are the two main things you will need to provide for dogs of this breed.
 Their coats are rather weatherproof and do not require more than an occasional brush out in most cases.
 They do not shed very much provided they have a proper diet.
 If it becomes unbalanced, they will begin to shed a little bit more than usual.
-So long as they are taken care of properly, they are not hypoallergenic but can be very little trouble to look after.
-Their nails will need to be kept trimmed.
-This is especially true for indoor animals that do not have any opportunity for digging.
+So long as they get proper care, they are not hypoallergenic but can be very little trouble to look after.
+Their nails will need trimming This is especially true for indoor animals that do not have any opportunity for digging.

 Parson Russell Training

 Very few people are fox hunters these days.
 It is necessary to provide a PRT with an alternate purpose in life.
-Training must take into account their need to be fitted into a definite role in the family.
-They must not be allowed to stray from this.
+Training must take into account their need to fit into a definite role in the family without straying.

-This does not equate to cruelty or punishment, but it does mean that you have to be firm and consistent in the things you teach these dogs and also in the things they are forbidden to do.
+This does not equate to cruelty or punishment, but it does mean that you have to be firm and consistent in the things you teach these dogs and also in the things they cannot do.
 If there are any gray areas or inconsistencies, their own inquisitive personality will produce their own solution to the challenge.
 It may be one that you do not appreciate.
 Get on top of them early and keep it that way.
-In turn, you will be rewarded with a loving, vivacious, and superb life companion.
+In turn, you will have a loving, vivacious, and superb life companion.
 Simply put, the extra training effort you put in early will pay dividends for life.

 Parson Russell Terrier Exercise